coqui-ai/STT/doc/SUPPORTED_PLATFORMS.rst

 Here we maintain the list of supported platforms for deployment.

-*Note that 🐸STT currently only provides packages for CPU deployment with Python 3.5 or higher on Linux.
-We're working to get the rest of our usually supported packages back up and running as soon as possible.*

 Linux / AMD64
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 * x86-64 CPU with AVX/FMA (one can rebuild without AVX/FMA, but it might slow down performance)